tellurianinteractive/Tellurian.Trains.Schedule.Importers/README.md

-# XPLN Validator
+# Schedule Importers

-**This repository contains source code for a package for reading and validating XPLN (.ods) files.**
-> NOTE: This is an experimental software.
-It is not intended for production use, only
-> to demonstrate the issues with importing XPLN files into a database.
+**This repository contains features to validate and import schedule data into an object model.
+The objetc model can then be mapped to storage in databases or files.**

+> NOTE: This software only reads data into an object model in menory and has no logic for storing data.
+> That have to be implemented elsewhere.
+This separation of reading and writing is flexible in choosing storage format,

+## Output
+This project produces four NuGet packages:
+- **TimetablePlanning.Importers.Interfaces** defining import operations
+- **TimetablePlanning.Importers.Model** defining the object model.
+- **TimetablePlanning.Importers.Access** with logic to read the prototype's Access database.
+- **TimetablePlanning.Importers.Xpln** with logic to read XPLN .ODS-files.

+## Access Importer
+Validates and imports timetable data from the [timetable prototype app](https://github.com/fjallemark/TimetablePlanningApp).
+It us currently only experimental and incomplete.

-## XPLN
+## XPLN Importer
+Validates and mports .ODS-files containing XPLN planning data.

+### XPLN
 XPLN is the defacto tool withing the FREMO community to create model railway schedules and printed media for module meetings.
 It is developed based on *OpenOffice Calc*, with scripting and forms.
 With this tool most aspect of model railway scheduling can be made.